AndrewAmore/Voter-Registration-in-North-Carolina/README.md

 # Voter-Registration-in-North-Carolina
-This repository contains code used for the report ```report.pdf```, which was initially completed as a case study assignment for a course at Duke.
-The analysis has since been enhanced with additional data reflecting more accurate population estimates and improved with new estimation techniques...
+This repository contains code used for the report [Who-VotesNC-Case-Study.pdf](Who-VotesNC-Case-Study.pdf), which was initially completed as an assignment for a course at Duke.

-### Case Study Abstract
+## Abstract
 Political candidates are often interested in understanding factors influencing voter registration across different demographic categories and how overall registration probability varies.
 Understanding these aspects can enhance informed decision